masotelof/MiDECO/README.md

 ## Input file

-MED needs an input file to specify the parameters to be used in the evolutive process.
+MiDECO needs an input file to specify the parameters to be used in the evolutive process.

 The input file usually has the extension inp and it contains the following structure:
 -  A line that starts with two points and is empty.
 - The cycles to be used in Gaussian.
 - The process to be used by each Gaussian instance.
 - The Gaussian path.
-- The configurations showed by MED.
+- The configurations showed by MiDECO.
 - Optimization method used by Gaussian.
 - Gaussian configuration.
 - List with Atoms Symbols and amount to be used.